Spontaneous scalarization: Neutron star scalarization

 An example of how constraints can be imposed on \DEF models is presented in Fig.~\ref{fig:BinaryPulsarObservationsMAMBplane}, which illustrates how the model fails the double pulsar test for specific values of the theory parameters.
 In this case, the failure is due to the additional energy loss from scalar GWs predicted by the \DEF model, predominantly the dipolar contribution.

-With the advances in observational astronomy, more pulsars in binary systems suitable for constraining the scalar dipole radiation have been discovered, a complete and up to date list can be found in~\textcite{FreireWebSite}.
-Consequently, observational bounds on the scalar-tensor gravity parameter $\beta_0$ for such systems were widely discussed in the literature~\cite{EspositoFarese:2004cc,Antoniadis:2013pzd,Freire:2012mg,Shibata:2013pra,Wex:2014nva,Shao:2017gwu,Voisin:2020lqi,Kramer:2021jcw,Chiba:2021rqa,Zhao:2022vig}.
-The strongest current limit comes from \textcite{Zhao:2022vig} that practically closes the scalarizaton window for the original \DEF model, i.e. the possibility for scalarization is ruled out in this specific case.
-As we will discuss below, though, there are a number of other well-motivated models where scalarization is still possible, or can not be constrained at all by binary pulsar observations.
-These include theories with a massive scalar field, Gauss-Bonnet theories of gravity, tensor-multi-scalar theories, or even the standard \DEF model when rapid rotation of \ns{s}, which enhances the effect of scalarization, is considered.
+With the advances in observational astronomy, more pulsars in binary systems suitable for constraining the scalar-dipole radiation have been discovered, a complete and up-to-date list can be found in~\textcite{FreireWebSite}.
+Consequently, observational bounds on the scalar-tensor gravity parameter $\beta_0$ for such systems have been widely discussed in the literature~\cite{EspositoFarese:2004cc,Antoniadis:2013pzd,Freire:2012mg,Shibata:2013pra,Wex:2014nva,Shao:2017gwu,Voisin:2020lqi,Kramer:2021jcw,Chiba:2021rqa,Zhao:2022vig}.
+The strongest current limit comes from \textcite{Zhao:2022vig}, who practically closed the scalarization window for the original \DEF model; i.e., the possibility for scalarization is ruled out in this theory.
+As we later discuss, though, there are a number of other well-motivated models where scalarization is still possible or cannot be constrained at all by binary-pulsar observations.
+These include theories with a massive scalar field, tensor-multiscalar theories, or even the standard \DEF model when rapid rotation of \ns{s}, which enhances the effect of scalarization, is considered.
 Furthermore, the theoretical and numerical approaches developed for the study of the \DEF model are still applicable to these generalized theories in most situations.
-Thus, we will spend considerable time on the aspects of the \DEF model despite its original form being essentially ruled out.
+Thus, we spend considerable time here on the aspects of the \DEF model despite its original form being essentially ruled out.

-The constraints on scalarization with $\beta_0>0$ using pulsar-timing observations have been investigated in \textcite{Mendes:2019zpw}.
-Due to the fact that the scalar charge is suppressed as $\beta_0$ increases, while the range of masses allowing spontaneous scalarization decreases, it turns out that only weak constraints can be imposed by binary pulsar observations in this part of the parameter space.
+Constraints on scalarization with $\beta_0>0$ using pulsar-timing observations were investigated by \textcite{Mendes:2019zpw}.
+Owing to the fact that the scalar charge is suppressed as $\beta_0$ increases while the range of masses allowing spontaneous scalarization decreases, it turns out that only weak constraints can be imposed by binary-pulsar observations in this part of parameter space.

-\paragraph{Rotating scalarized neutron stars:} So far we have commented only on static \ns models.
-All observed \ns{s} are at least slowly rotating, and some dynamical processes such as \ns mergers or stellar core-collapse can produce relatively long-lived rapidly rotating (supramassive) protoneutron stars.
+\paragraph{Rotating scalarized neutron stars:} Thus far we have commented only on static \ns models.
+All observed \ns{s} are at least slowly rotating, and some dynamical processes such as \ns mergers or stellar core collapse can produce relatively long-lived rapidly rotating supramassive protoneutron stars.
 Hence, the inclusion of rotation in \ns physics is an inseparable part of the goal to explore their astrophysical implications.